- 10 Ways to Extend Your Season with Protected Cultivation

 Protect Your Crops • Basic High & Low Tunnel Components

 The ultimate tool in protected cropping is a high tunnel (also called a hoophouse), which is an inexpensive, unheated greenhouse erected right in the field.
-Hoophouses are quickly becoming an essential component of most produce and flower farms.
+Hoophouses have become an essential component of most produce and flower farms.
 A single layer of greenhouse poly over metal or PVC hoops, tall enough to walk into, provides an amazingly different growing environment.
 Hoophouses don't need electricity or heating systems, although some growers do add them to extend the season even further.
 In general, though, roll-up or roll-down sides are used to ventilate a hoophouse, and the sun does the work of heating it.
-Johnny's offers a line of professional-grade high tunnel kits to make construction more straightforward for DIY'ers.

 Some of the crops that are commonly grown in a hoophouse include lettuce and greens, early and late in the year; strawberries in spring; raspberries and tomatoes in summer; and spinach and other cold-hardy vegetables over the winter.
 Many other crops will benefit from the protection, depending on regional variations.
 With careful crop selection, a hoophouse can be the most productive land on a farm.